Emmszhii/New-Sass-Template/ReadMe.md

 Firstly,

-'You need to install in the node package manager (npm).
+`You need to install in the node package manager (npm).
 If you don't have it install yet try to follow this link:

 https://radixweb.com/blog/installing-npm-and-nodejs-on-windows-and-mac
-(I don't own the link)'
+(I don't own the link)`

 and once npm is installed try to install sass globally using this command